yayahjb/neartree/NearTree/README_NearTree.txt

      * Add code for K-nearest/farthest in TNear.h and in CNearTree.c
      * Correct the InAnnulus search filter

-   Rlease 2.0 was a major update to the 1.0 release of 8 January 2009 to deal with the following issues:
+   Release 2.0 was a major update to the 1.0 release of 8 January 2009 to deal with the following issues:
      * Replace use recursion with a stack, except in insertion logic
      * Replace use of double with templated DistanceType (usually double)
      * Provide constuctors to build NearTree from vectors, lists or sets